equinor/appsec-owasptop10wrkshp/prez/content/juice-shop-hints.md

 <code style="font-size: 0.5em;">

 0. Create a new user
-1. Use browser to observe the basket API, when entering your basket
+1. Use browser to observe the basket API, when entering your basket - see HEADERS
-2. http://localhost:3000/rest/basket/1 - Can I use that to view another user?
+2. http://localhost:3000/rest/basket/6 - Can I use that to view another user?
+3. BEARER token, check HEADER for the Authorization
-3. Try another user name e.g.: curl -X GET -H "Authorization: Bearer \"$BEARER_TOKEN\"" "http://localhost:3000/rest/basket/3"
+4. Try another user name e.g.:
+  - curl -X GET -H "Authorization: Bearer \"$BEARER_TOKEN\"" "http://localhost:3000/rest/basket/3"

 </code>